GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 The scroll area functions as line compare registers and works fine without the scroll commands.

-## Content Scroll Commands for SSD1309
+## the Content Scroll Commands for SSD1309 work on the SSD1306

 The content scroll commands of the SSD1309 allow scrolling on the X and Y axes without the display continuously scrolling.
 - The second dummy in content scroll, which "should" be set to 1, acts as a flag for "clear new pixels/rotate image".